SocAIty/socaity/README.md

 For an overview of all models and to obtain an API key visit [socaity.ai](https://www.socaity.ai)

 Run models as if they were python functions nomatter where they are deployed:
-- hosted on socaity servers (default)
-- deployed on your localhost / your own server- hybrid deployment

 You can focus on your app, while we handle all the complicated stuff under the hood.